milohr/pdf-viewer/README.md

     - `assets`: Resource files compiled into binary, like icons
 - `test-pdf`: Some Pdf files for testing

+## Documentation

+Run `doxygen` inside the project root directory to generate an HTML doumentation.

 ## Links
 - Poppler:
    - [Homepage](https://poppler.freedesktop.org/)